The Best Coffee Tampers In The UK 2022

 It’s apparently only 20g of being half a Kilo, flipping Nora!
 That’s what you call a heavyweight tamper.

-I’m uncertain it’s correct, the majority of of the weight will be in the base with it being an Aluminium deal with, as Alu is lightweight.
-So if you buy one, please weight it and let me discover.
+I’m unsure it’s correct, the majority of of the weight will be in the base with it being an Aluminium deal with, as Alu is lightweight.
+So if you buy one, please weight it and let me understand.
 Ta 🙂

 Check Price - Amazon UK